oppo-us-research/PlaneMVS/README.md

   - Semantic Dense Mapping: Simultaneously perform semantic plane detection and dense 3D reconstruction.
   - Multi-view inputs: multi-view input RGB images or monocular RGB videos to recover the 3D scale without suffering scale ambiguity compared with single-view counterparts.

-- Our implementation gives a upgraded [maskrcnn_benchmark](third_party/maskrcnn_main/maskrcnn_benchmark) to support latest PyTorch and CUDA Compilation.
+- Our implementation gives an upgraded [maskrcnn_benchmark](third_party/maskrcnn_main/maskrcnn_benchmark) to support latest PyTorch and CUDA Compilation.
 The code has been tested in the following environment:
   - PyTorch 2.2.0+cu121, Python 3.10, Ubuntu 22.04.4, via a virtual environment and a docker container(See details in [Setup](#setup)).

 - 🗣 Why to upgrade maskrcnn-benchmark?